album-app/album/docs/solution-development.md

     name="my-solution-name",
     version="0.1.0-SNAPSHOT",
     album_api_version="0.5.1",
-    args=[{
+    args=[
+        {
             "name": "name",
             "type": "string",
             "default": "Bugs Bunny",
-        "description": "How to you want to be addressed?"
+            "description": "How to you want to be addressed?", }
-    }],
+    ],
     run=run
 )
 ```